offorte/offorte-mcp-server/README.md

 The MCP server is using the Offorte Public API v2.
 Read the [API documentation](https://www.offorte.com/api-docs/) for more information.

+### Demo <!-- omit in toc -->

+Experience the future of proposals: voice-triggered, AI-powered, fully automated.
+See how Offorte connects voice and workflow in [this real demo](https://www.offorte.com/en/blog/proposal-software/handsfree-proposal-sending-with-mcp).

 ## Goals & Coverage

 The goal of this project is too create & send proposals using AI via the protocol.